 - Why it is important:

 - You will have to present all the time in the future (academia and industry)

 - Quality of your presentation decisive for achieving your goals:

 - Can I convince them to fund my favorite project

 - ...to give me the additional resources I need

 - ...to build upon my scientific work

 - ...to give me the job

 - What is important:

 - The key message(s) should be transported to everybody

-- Your audience must understand
+- Your audience must understand!

 - Your arguments should be convincing

-- 7 rules to achieve this...
+- How do we achieve this...

-Rule number 1: have a good structure
+Seminar Rule number 1: have a good structure

-- Never lose the audience

-- → Present coarse-to-fine
+- Present coarse-to-fine

 - First the background and the main message must be clear

 - What is the problem?

-- What is the key idea?
+- What is the solution?

-- What is different from previous works?
+- What is the difference to previous works?

-- Mixed audience:

-Go into detail only step by step
+- Go only into detail step by step

+- Never lose the audience

+- Have a clear thread

+- Transitions are critical: will the audience be able to follow your thoughts?

+- If there are natural breaks, clearly mark them as such

+- Don't forget a concise conclusion/summary; end with "Thank you"

+- Choose meaningful titles on all your slides